sapply(1:5, sqrt)

 add10(3)

-add5 and add10 are both functions, built by make_adder with different values of n.
-Each returned function remembers the value of n it was created with. add5 remembers 5; add10 remembers 10.
+#> [1] 13add5 and add10 are both functions, built by make_adder with different values of n, and each one remembers the value it was created with. add5 remembers 5; add10 remembers 10.
+How?

-How does the returned function “remember” n?
 When make_adder(5) runs, it creates a local environment where n = 5.
 The returned function function(x) x + n was defined inside that environment.
-When you later call add5(3), R looks for n in the function’s own environment, doesn’t find it, and looks in the environment where the function was defined, the one created by make_adder(5).
-There it finds n = 5.
-This is the same lexical scoping from Section 5.5, taken one step further.
+When you later call add5(3), R finds n through lexical scoping (Section 5.5): it looks in the environment where the function was defined and finds n = 5.
+But that environment was created during a function call that has already returned.
+The call is gone.
+So where does the environment live?

-A function that carries its creation environment with it is called a closure.
-Every function in R is technically a closure, but the term is most useful when a function returned by another function captures variables from the enclosing scope.
-Closures are powerful enough to deserve their own chapter (Chapter 18); for now, the important thing is that make_adder works because each returned function carries its creation environment with it.
+A function that travels with its creation environment is called a closure.
+Every function in R is technically a closure, but the term earns its weight when a function returned by another function captures variables from the enclosing scope.
+Closures are powerful enough to deserve their own chapter (Chapter 18); the mechanism that makes make_adder work has consequences far beyond adding numbers.

 In lambda calculus notation: